CultureAsData-UIUC/is310-fall-2024/_materials/interpreting_communicating_humanities_data/02-eda-data-viz.md

     </a>
 </figure>

-In Python, there are a number of visualization libraries, including `Matplotlib`, `Seaborn`, and `Plotly` that have extensive communities and documentation.
+As you can see in these graphics, in Python, there are a number of visualization libraries, including `Matplotlib`, `Seaborn`, and `Plotly` that have extensive communities and documentation.

 <figure>
 	<a href="https://cdn.cssauthor.com/wp-content/uploads/2023/04/Altair.jpg?strip=all&lossy=1&ssl=1">